 Student ID numbers are confidential and must not be shared with anyone.
 Unauthorized use of an ID number will result in your account being charged for the food.
-As soon as you become aware someone is using your ID number, please notify Nutrition Services at (531) 299-0230 immediately.
+As

 Student Meals

 The United States Department of Agriculture (USDA) requires school districts to serve meals which meet federal nutrition requirements.
 Offer Versus Serve (OVS) applies to menu planning and the meal service.
 Students may decline some of the items offered at breakfast or lunch.
 The goals of OVS are to reduce food waste and to permit students to choose the foods they want to eat.